 Here’s what you can do, though.
 You can bookmark articles like this and websites like mine in case you suspect a friend or family member might be experiencing these things in their marriage, and you can share them at an appropriate time.

 You can educate yourself on what emotional abuse is.
-I estimate that for every five couples in your church, one or two of them are emotionally abusive.
+I estimate that for every five couples in your church, two of them are emotionally abusive.
 And that’s a conservative estimate.
 Be ready to help them with support, information, and most importantly, VALIDATION.
 These people are not lying.
 They are often scared to death to tell someone for many reasons.
-They’ve got a long journey ahead of them (find out the six stages to healing), and they need someone in their corner.
+They’ve got a long journey ahead of them (find out how to heal), and they need someone in their corner.

 But what if you ARE in an emotionally abusive relationship?
 What can you do?
 Here are some ideas:

 - Learn about the abuse cycle and how your relationship fits into that pattern.
-There are several high quality websites out there ready to help you figure this thing out.
-I’ve got some listed on my own website along with some video and book recommendations.
+There are many articles out there ready to help you figure this thing out.
 Knowledge is power, and much of it is free on the Internet.

 - Begin interacting with fellow survivors who are a little bit ahead of you on the journey.
 They will be your greatest cheerleaders on the way.
 They have been where you are, and they know all the pitfalls you’re facing and will face.
 You know those wagon masters on the Oregon Trail?
 These women are like that.
 They are coming back to walk alongside you, answer your questions, and bind up your wounds.

 - Start detoxing from the false teachings about men and women and gender hierarchy.
-These beliefs are based on agenda driven propoganda taught in our seminaries, and they aren’t love-based, Christ-honoring, or building to men and women as a whole.
+These beliefs are based on agenda-driven propaganda taught in our seminaries, and they aren’t love-based, Christ-honoring, or building to men and women as a whole.
 (So much to study here!)
 It may take some serious rewiring of your brain to start seeing things clearly.
 It’s like deprogramming from a cult.

-- Sign up here to keep in touch with me.
-I write 1-2 articles on my website each month.
-More importantly, I’ve got a juicy, wholesome, healing membership group called Flying Free that will be opening up again in May, and you don’t want to miss the opportunity to be part of this group.
-It will seriously encourage your socks off and jump-start your progress.
+- Sign up for my mailing list.
+More importantly, I’ve got a juicy, wholesome, healing membership group called Flying Free that will change your life and jump-start your progress.
 The women over there are absolutely incredible.
 You are not alone!

 The woman at the beginning?
 She went through some grueling steps, but she got out, and now she is strong and coming into her own.